 When the K Factor is too low (not enough potassium to charge cells),

-these enzymes will not work very well and it can affect several other
+these pumps or enzymes will not work very well and it can affect several other

 mechanisms that contribute to hypertension.